-Fractions are such an abstract concept, and kiddos needs lots of concrete and representational (pictorial) experiences to really understand the meaning of a fraction.
-Concrete learning also allows kiddos to explore concepts and build understandings of their own, rather than having information delivered to them from a teacher.
+Fractions are such an abstract concept, and children need lots of concrete and representational (pictorial) experiences to really understand the meaning of a fraction.
+Concrete learning also allows students to explore concepts and build understandings of their own, rather than having information delivered to them from a teacher.

-I just developed this activity for exploring equivalent fractions for my third grade teachers.
-The students have already learned about fractions as parts of wholes, as parts of sets, and on a number line.
-In exploring those concepts, some students have already noticed and commented on fractions that show the same amount.
+This activity for exploring equivalent fractions is perfect for third-grade students who have already worked with fractions as parts of wholes, as parts of sets, and on a number line.
+Often, when exploring those concepts using manipulatives, students have already noticed and commented on fractions that show the same amount.
 In other words, they have already discovered that equivalent fractions exist on their own!
-This activity will be used in a workstation.
+This activity can be used in a small group lesson or as a workstation.

 After exploring fractions equivalent to one half, students go on to explore additional fractions–there are four of these sheets in all.